-Aussie thongs primarily consist of a sole and thong passing between the first and second toes of the feet and affixed in a Y formation on three points to the sole.
+Aussie thongs primarily consist of a sole and thong passing between the first and second toes of the feet and affixed in a Y formation on three points to the sole of the rubber flip-flop.
 They are typically padded with spongy textures and are incredibly comfortable to wear.

-Although thongs in Australia are, well, not as sexy as the thongs in America – they mean so much more there.
+Although thongs in Australia are not the same as the sexy underwear in America, they do have much more important meaning to Aussies.

 Why Thongs Are Loved

-Should you want to elevate your status a little bit more, you can always hand over a little extra money for designer thongs such as Havianas.
-If ever in the midst of a thong emergency, you can also run to a thong vending machine.
-With thongs coming out of vending machines, it is clear to see that this product is so much more than a mere pair of footwear – it’s part of the Australian psyche.
+Should you want to elevate your status a little bit more, you can always hand over extra money for designer thongs such as Havianas.
+If ever in the midst of a thong emergency, you can also run to a thong vending machine, which are found throughout Australia.
+With thongs so readily available and embraced as a fashion choice, it is clear that this product is part of Australian culture.

 While everyone loves their thongs in Australia, they are not acceptable in all circumstances.
 For instance, should you be attending a formal occasion, it would be out of place to wear thongs.
 In some clubs and venues, you may be refused entry for trying to sneak your thongs in after 6 p.m. instead of dressing up in heels or wedges.
 When playing sports, they may also become slippery and unsafe—unless it’s a pick-up game on the beach.
 Also, should the weather be incredibly wet and rainy, thongs are probably not the best choice of footwear as some pairs may soak up water or splash dirty puddles onto the back of your legs.